The total number of points of attachment to the central element

 two coordinate complexes.
 One reason for this is that bidentate

-ligands can NOT exist in trans arrangements, that is they
+ligands can NOT exist in trans arrangements, that is they are

-can NOT span 180 degrees.
+UNABLE to span 180 degrees.

 Coordination Number 3